Joe, Dave Keep McCain Camp Visible

 SCOTT HORSLEY: And I am Scott Horsley with John McCain, who spent Thursday plumbing for votes in the battleground state of Pennsylvania.
 Joe the Plumber was McCain's invisible sidekick.
 McCain again told the story of Ohio plumber, Joe Wurzelbacher who'd questioned Barack Obama's plan to raise taxes on families and small businesses making more than a quarter of a million dollars a year.

-Senator JOHN MCCAIN (Republican, Arizona, Presidential Candidate): And you know what Senator Obama had to say to Joe?
+JOHN MCCAIN: And you know what Senator Obama had to say to Joe?
 He wanted to spread his wealth around.

 HORSLEY: McCain translates that as the government taking more of Joe's hard-earned dollar in order to give the money to somebody else.